kostasgioko/Computer-Graphics--Shading-and-Lighting/Part 1 - Polygonal Shading/README.md

 # Part 1 - Polygonal Shading
 The goal of this part is to paint the polygons that compose the virtual object.
 In this implementation the polygons are assumed to be triangles.
+The triangle filling is done using the Scan Line algorithm.

 # Shading Techniques
 There are two shading techniques supported: Flat Shading and Gouraud Shading.